ffxue/odas/README.md

 # How to cite

   Xue, F., Lu, W., Webster, C., and Chen, K. (2018).
 An optimization-based approach for detecting architectural symmetries from 3D point clouds.
-Submitted to ISPRS Journal of Photogrammetry and Remote Sensing, under review.
+Submitted to ISPRS Journal of Photogrammetry and Remote Sensing, 128, 32-40. doi: [](//doi.org/10.1016/j.isprsjprs.2018.12.005)

 # How does it work